mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 You cannot destroy your movement.
 Sometimes movement comes from instinct; sometimes it comes from the sensory world; sometimes it comes from a higher level of [thought].
 Sometimes, we don't know.
 [Karma](glossary#karma)?
 But anyway, there is always movement.

 So, we have to make arrangement of movement.
 For this, [Dogen Zenji](glossary#dogen) says, that is the half lotus position or full lotus position.
 Or Dogen Zenji says: “Place both your hands in this manner, close to the body, with the joints of the thumb opposite the navel.”
 Or, “Sitting upright in proper position, neither inclining to the left nor to right; leaning neither forward nor backward.
-Sitting in [zazen](glossary#zazen) silently, and immobile.”
+Sitting in [zazen](glossary#zazen) silently and immobile.”

 This is very simple movement.
-Two hands are unified; your eyes are not wide open, not closed, just [half].
+The two hands are unified; your eyes are not wide open, not closed, just [half].
 That is [unification] of the movement of your eye-nerve system.
 Very unified.

 If you open your eyes wide, it really distracts your mind.
-So, not wide, not closed.
+So: not wide, not closed.
 And two hands put together, lips together, and teeth together; the tongue should be touching the roof of your mouth.
 And full lotus, or half lotus.
 Just sit down; not leaning forward, not leaning backward; just straight up.

 This is movement simplified by our arrangement.